 1964 – 1966

-In issue 327 of Detective Comics, the artist Carmine Infantino hardly changed the existing image.
+In Detective Comics’ issue 327, artist Carmine Infantino hardly changed the image.
 She only added width and angularity to the wings and shortened the ears.
 Her main contribution was the saturated yellow oval, which housed the improvised image.
 This version later became iconic.
-The reason for using the ellipse is very practical: it was necessary to find a background on which the logo would be more easily perceived as a trademark.
+The reason for using the ellipse is very practical: finding a background on which the logo would be more easily perceived as a trademark was necessary.

 1966 – 2000

-In 1966, Batman’s personal emblem was changed: the wings became larger and filled the oval.
-This logo is still used today, not in comics but in other areas.
+In 1966, Batman’s emblem was changed: the wings became larger and filled the oval.
+This logo is still used today, not in comics but other areas.

 2000 – 2011